 Springs in series have the same force.
 The extensions add, giving the same extension as a single spring with a combined spring constant:

+Metals have a crystalline or polycrystalline structure.
 Metals behave elastically for small strains.
 Up to the elastic limit, the spacing between positive ions increases.
 When the tensile force is removed, the metal returns to its original shape.

 Metals are malleable and ductile.
-There are dislocations - missing ions in the regular lattice arrangement.
+There are mobile dislocations - missing ions in the regular lattice arrangement.
 These allow atoms to move along one at a time, causing the dislocation to move through the metal, causing ductility and plastic behaviour.
 As dislocations move, slips can occur, where some layers require less force to move.

 Amorphous materials such as glass are brittle.
 This is because cracks can easily propagate.
 Two atoms are pulled apart at a crack, followed by the next two atoms.
 The atoms cannot move relative to each other - they are pinned in place, and the crack area is small, producing high stresses.
 This causes the crack to quickly grow.